 What to expect if your student loans are transferred to a new servicer

-According to studentaid.gov, if your loans are transferred to a new servicer in late 2020 or 2021, expect the following:
+According to studentaid.gov, if your loans are transferred to a new servicer, student loan borrowers can expect the following:

 - You’ll receive an email or a letter from your assigned servicer to inform you about the transfer.